mrossinek/cobib/src/cobib/man/cobib-getting-started.7.md

 When it is time to write a paper or consume your references in some other form, they can be exported to a `.bib` file using *cobib-export(1)*:
 ```bash
 $ cobib export -b out.bib

 ```

+### Learning more

+coBib comes with a builtin manual that can be read using *cobib-man(1)*.
+Additionally, all *cobib-commands(7)* support the `--help` argument for a quick reference of their supported arguments.

 ## SEE ALSO

 *cobib(1)*, *cobib-config(5)*, *cobib-commands(7)*

-The quick usage references for each command using `--help` directly from the command-line.

-The [online documentation][online-documentation] of the API references including usage examples.
+The [online documentation](https://cobib.gitlab.io/cobib/cobib.html) of the API references including usage examples.

-The [repository][repository] for the source code and issue tracker.
+The [repository](https://gitlab.com/cobib/cobib) for the source code and issue tracker.

 [//]: # ( vim: set ft=markdown tw=0: )